Forest City, Johor: History

-On July 16, 2018, the American school Shattuck-Saint Mary's established a campus in Forest City, with student enrollment beginning in the fall of that year.
+By 2017, the developer had setup numerous showrooms as a focal point for sales activity in various regions.
+Around the same time, sales figures began to become publicly available for the first time in the media.
+It was reported that the developer had completed sales for "thousands" of apartments with buyers.
+On 16 July 2018, the American school Shattuck-Saint Mary's established a campus in Forest City, with student enrollment beginning in the fall of that year.
 The school rebranded as Forest City International School in 2024.
+In 2019, Mongabay reported that 16,000 residencies had been sold.